tkow/ts-delegate/README.md

 ## ts-delegate

-A library make delegate method with type inherited.
+A library makes delegate method with type inherited.

 ## Usage